-An investment in a fabulous silk scarf can be pricey but if well cared for that scarf can be worn for decades.
-Vintage Hermes scarves with their hand-rolled and hand-stitched hems and motifs that range from equestrian themes to ancient maps to coats of arms are still must have items for anyone who is fashion-forward.
+An investment in a fabulous silk scarf can be pricey but if cared for correctly that scarf can be worn for decades.
+Vintage Hermes scarves with their hand-rolled and hand-stitched hems and motifs that range from equestrian themes to ancient maps to coats of arms are still must have items for anyone who is fashion forward.

 How to Wash a Silk Scarf